Portnoy Sends 'Morons' To Tour Auschwitz After Antisemitic Incident At Barstool Philly Bar

 “Two hours ago you literally could’ve cooked an egg on my head that’s how much steam and heat were coming out of my ears,” Portnoy said, noting that he fired at least one of the waitresses responsible.

-He called the individuals responsible “young f***in morons,” adding that they were drunk when the incident occurred.
+He called the individuals responsible “young f—ing morons,” adding that they were drunk when the incident occurred.

-“I’ve had more hate and more antisemitism in the year, year and a half than I’ve ever had doing it,” Portnoy said.
-“And it’s like mainstream lunatics.
-And I’m not talking about politics, what’s going on in the Middle East.”

 Portnoy said his first instinct was to go scorched-earth.